mosip/mosip-mock-services/mock-mv/README.md

     *(Note: Adjust the JAR version and config URI as needed).*

 ## 🚀 Deployment
 For deploying in a Kubernetes environment (like Sandbox), the service is deployed as a Docker container.
-Refer to the specific MOSIP deployment scripts and Helm charts for environmental configuration.
+Refer to [Sandbox Deployment](https://docs.mosip.io/1.2.0/deploymentnew/v3-installation).

 ## ⬆️ Upgrade
 To upgrade: